bevyengine/bevy/release-content/migration-guides/cursoricon_is_now_in_bevy_window_cursor.md

 The `CursorIcon`, `SystemCursorIcon`, `CustomCursor`, and `CustomCursorImage` types have all been moved into a new crate `bevy_window_cursor`.

-The is to make cursor customisation independent of `bevy_winit`, so that it can be used with any windowing system.
+The is to make cursor customization independent of `bevy_winit`, so that it can be used with any windowing system.